yusale9/student-showcase/student-work/2023/Sergey-Boroditsky/api-final-project/get.md

 # GET Documentation

 ### Description:
 Utilize the GPMD APIs to interact with the program's functionalities, such as placing orders and requesting bills.
-The GET method is utilized for initiating a bill request, while the POST method is used for creating a meal request.
-For further details about this API, refer to the README file.
+The GET method is used for initiating a bill request, while the [POST](post.md) method is used for creating a meal request.
+For further details about this API, refer to [readme.md](readme.md).
 ### HTTP Method:
 GET
 ### Request Parameters: